MonoidMusician/blog/sources/reformed_oop.md

 And no module import to remember: methods are always available on the record with simple dot syntax, and you donʼt have to remember whether the object comes first or last in the arguments.

-:::Details
+:::{.Details box-name="Closures"}
-A function has access to variables in its local namespace (instantiated for its current call) plus the namespace where it was created, all the way on up to the global namespace usually.
+A function instantiated at runtime has access to variables in its local namespace (created for its current call) plus the namespace where it was created, all the way on up to the/a global namespace usually.
 Pairing the underlying code with a chain of namespaces is known as a __closure__.
 As an optimization, only the required variables may be packed in a closure, as opposed to whole namespaces.